4 Product Marketing and Campaign Management Partnership Strategies

 In smaller organizations where product marketers wear multiple hats, they sometimes write copy and create content since they know the customer so intimately.
 However, in most organizations, campaign managers take the high-level messaging around challenges and pain points to create impactful copy for creative campaigns.

-What’s the difference between messaging and copy?
-Messaging is strategic, foundational.
-It is WHAT you talk about and WHY it matters.
-And while it will evolve, the changes will be nuanced, undramatic.
+Messaging is strategic and foundational.
+It’s WHAT you talk about and WHY it matters.
+And while it will evolve, the changes will be nuanced and undramatic.
 Copy is HOW you get the message across.
-It has to be concise and catchy.
-Hit you in the gut.
+It has to be concise and catchy—hit you in the gut.
 Make you notice.
-Here is an example from Warren West, copywriter.
+Here is an example from Warren West, a copywriter.

-4. Sales alignment
+4. Sales Alignment

 The last area where product marketers and campaign managers need to be aligned is with the sales team.
-Sales is looking to these roles for different reasons:
+Sales is looking to these roles for two different reasons:

 - To product marketers for messaging, enablement, and sales playbooks